-4.1 The New SLPS Service Minute: A new Service Minute shall be gazetted by January 2024.
+4.1 The New SLPS Service Minute: A new Service Minute shall be gazetted by May 1, 2024.

-4.2 Appointing Authority: The Secretary of education shall be the Appointing Authority of the Sri Lanka Principals Service.
-In making appointments to the Supra-Grade of the
+4.2 Appointing Authority: The Secretary of education shall be the Appointing Authority of the Sri Lanka Principals Service Gr.
+III, II and I, and the appointing authority of the Supra-Grade shall be the Public Service Commission.